digilys/digilys-playbook/README.md

         * A `passenger_port.txt` file for defining Passenger's port
         * A start script `start-digilys-instance.sh` which can start the application on boot
+* `web`
+    * Configures iptables for web access
+    * Installs nginx as a web frontend
+    * Installs a robot.txt that disallows indexing
+    * Uploads any SSL certificates found in `certificates`, see About SSL certificates below for further information.
+    * Creates nginx configurations for all Digilys instances, proxying to Passenger.
+Support for SSL certificates is included.

 ## About SSH keys